daverdal/missingpersons/API_CHANGES_FOR_MCP.md

         },
         "photo": {
           "type": "string",
-          "description": "Base64-encoded image data or file path (implementation depends on MCP server capabilities)" }
+          "description": "Base64-encoded image data or file path (implementation depends on MCP server capabilities).
+The MCP server will need to convert this to multipart/form-data format for the API request."
         }
       }
+    }
     ```
   - **Note**: File uploads in MCP may require special handling.
-Consider if the MCP server can handle multipart/form-data or if base64 encoding is needed.
+The MCP server will need to:
+    1. Accept base64-encoded image data or a file path
+    2. Convert it to multipart/form-data format with field name 'photo'
+    3. Set appropriate Content-Type header for multipart/form-data
+    4. Handle file size limits (max 10MB)

 - **API Endpoint**: `DELETE /api/loved-ones/:id/photos/:filename`
-- **Description**: Delete a photo for a missing person (LovedOne)
+- **Description**: Delete a photo for a missing person (LovedOne).
+This deletes both the File node in Neo4j (and its HAS_PHOTO relationship) and the physical file from the uploads directory.
 - **Parameters**:
   - `id` (string, required, path): LovedOne ID
-  - `filename` (string, required, path): Photo filename
+  - `filename` (string, required, path): Photo filename (as stored in the database, e.g., "1234567890-photo.jpg")
 - **Response Format**:
   ```json
   {
     "success": true
   }
   ```
+- **Error Responses**:
+  - `403 Forbidden`: User does not have admin or case_worker role
+  - `404 Not Found`: Photo with the specified filename not found for this LovedOne
+  - `500 Internal Server Error`: Server error during deletion
-- **Permission Required**: `missing.write` (admin or case_worker)
+- **Permission Required**: `missing.write` (admin or case_worker roles only)
 - **MCP Tool Needed**:
   - Tool ID: `missing.deleteLovedOnePhoto`
   - Handler: `rest`